 The district surveyed students to determine which personal devices they had available to them at home including the reliability of their internet access.
-We will run that survey again after the Governor makes his announcement on school reopening on August 7.
 Furthermore, each building secretary will be the primary point of contact if a student is not able to connect reliably.
-In that case, our instructional plans call for a thumb drive to be used to deliver materials to chromebooks or paper copies of assignments will be sent with students.
-In some cases, we may prioritize students that don't have reliable access to the internet.
 We also have plans to utilize larger learning spaces such as the cafeteria and our small gym for students to use as necessary.
 We have also obtained permission to use a church on an adjoining property which is 1600 square feet.
 We will be able to use that space, provide internet access, and supervise students that will utilize that space.